doantai95/hapyak-embed-api/README.md

 **videoType**

 The type of video to load.
-Valid values can be "youtube", "vimeo", "html5", "jplayer"
+Valid values can be "youtube", "vimeo", "html5", "jplayer".

 **videoId**

 The ID of the video to load.
-If **videoType** is set to "youtube" for example, this parameter would be the YouTube video id.
+If _videoType_ is set to "youtube" for example, this parameter would be the YouTube video id.

 **videoUrl**

 The URL of the video to load.
-If **videoType** is set to "html5", this would be the URL to the video.
+If _videoType_ is set to "html5", this would be the URL to the video.

 **onSave (optional)**